ahmedsafadii/ForgeWizard/README.md

 The app itself is an online/offline mode in case you want to see the champions RUNES and how it works, it's also provide the ability to specific your own RUNES so the other people could use them and share it with other friends,

-Champions runes data reads from http://runeforge.gg
+Champions runes demo data reads from [RuneForge](http://runeforge.gg).

 ## Features